Krakengr/plugin.tvseries.nfo/README.md

 ============
 I am currently working on a rather better version of the plugin.
 Before I release this version it would be nice if I could get some feedback on the development version.
 Are there any bugs that I missed during testing?
 Do you want more settings?

-You can leave your feedback or bug reports.
+Let me know your feedback or bug reports.

 Disclaimer
 ============